icons8/lunacy-docs/docs/components_new.md

 ### Nested components

 You can nest several components in a more complex component.

 This gives you the most freedom and flexibility in editing your designs, and it’s an even more powerful feature when coupled with <a href="https://lunacy.docs.icons8.com/autolayout/#combining-auto-layouts" target="_blank">nested auto layouts</a>.

 ## [Creating components](creating-components)

 To create a component:

 1. Select the layer you want to convert into a component.
-2. Click `+` in the Component section of the right panel or press `Ctrl + Alt + K` (`⌘ + ⌥ + K`)
+2. Click `+` in the Component section of the right panel or press `Ctrl + Alt + K` (`⌘ + ⌥ + K`).

-You can also do this by selecting a layer or frame and clicking <embed type="image/svg+xml" alt="go_to_main" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/0yVpQqG2_kmdN0fYegHJ4g.svg" width="16" /> in the context toolbar at the top of the canvas or via the context menu.
+You can also select a layer and click <embed type="image/svg+xml" alt="go_to_main" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/0yVpQqG2_kmdN0fYegHJ4g.svg" width="16" /> in the context toolbar at the top of the canvas or select the **Create component** option on the context menu.

+### Layers vs. Frames

-When you create a component from a layer, Lunacy automatically frames it and transfers it to a separate Components page where it’s stored as a main component.
+When you create a component from a layer or group, Lunacy automatically frames it and transfers it to a separate Components page where it’s stored as a main component.
 An instance of the newly created component remains on the canvas.

 If you create a component out of a frame, it will stay on the canvas as a main component, which you can then copy to create instances.